 Michael Auerbach

-Acting Chief Accountant
+Chief Accountant

 U.S. Department of Labor, Employee Benefits Security Administration

 Washington, D.C.

 As part of the U.S. Department of Labor Employee Benefits Security Administration (EBSA) Fiduciary Oversight Program, we conducted a performance audit of the Thrift Savings Plan (TSP) account maintenance process.
-Our fieldwork was performed from February 7 through September 26, 2017, at the Federal Retirement Thrift Investment Board Staff's (Agency) headquarters in Washington, DC.
-Our scope period for testing was February 1, 2016 through February 28, 2017.
+Our audit was performed remotely from December 18, 2020 through May 7, 2021, in coordination with personnel primarily from the Federal Retirement Thrift Investment Board's Staff's (Agency) headquarters in Washington, DC.
+Our scope period for testing was January 1, 2020 through December 31, 2020.

 We conducted this performance audit in accordance with the performance audit standards contained in Government Auditing Standards, issued by the Comptroller General of the United States and the American Institute of Certified Public Accountants' Standards for Consulting Services.
 Government Auditing Standards require that we plan and perform the audit to obtain sufficient, appropriate audit evidence to provide a reasonable basis for our findings and conclusions based on our audit objectives.
 We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our objectives.
-Criteria used for this audit are defined in the EBSA's Thrift Savings Plan Fiduciary Oversight Program, which includes United States Code (USC) Title 5, Chapter 84 and the Code of Federal Regulations (CFR) Title 5, Chapter VI.
+Criteria used for this audit are defined in the EBSA's Thrift Savings Plan Fiduciary Oversight Program, which includes United States Code (USC) Title 5, Chapter 84, and the Code of Federal Regulations (CFR) Title 5, Chapter VI.